 Decades ago, I sometimes used to advocate fallibilism in a dogmatic, infallibilist-sounding way.
 Some of my old writing reads as if I was thinking that truth is manifest, that I myself know the truth, and that disagreement implies wilful wickedness.
+(Unfortunately, some of my new writing reads that way too!😳 Working on it!)

 “The theory that truth is manifest—that it is there for everyone to see, if only he wants to see it—this theory is the basis of almost every kind of fanaticism.
 For only the most depraved wickedness can refuse to see the manifest truth; for only those who have reason to fear truth conspire to suppress it.”